Sir Barton: Background

 Sir Barton was a chestnut colt bred in 1916, in Kentucky, by John E. Madden at Hamburg Place Farm near Lexington.
-The Englishman named, Vivian A. Gooch, who judged the 1918 National Horse, was co-listed as breeder with Madden; but Gooch had actually served as the agent who purchased Sir Martin, Sir Barton's half-brother, from Madden for Louis Winans.
+An Englishman, Vivian A. Gooch, who judged the 1918 National Horse, was co-listed as breeder with Madden, but Gooch had actually served as the agent who purchased Sir Martin, Sir Barton's half-brother, from Madden for Louis Winans.
 As a favor to Gooch, Madden listed his friend as co-breeder and then Madden purchased Gooch's gifted share of Sir Barton when Madden decided to keep the colt and race him under his own colors.

 Sir Barton was sired by the British stallion Star Shoot out of the mare Lady Sterling, by Hanover.
 Sir Barton's paternal grandsire was the 1893 English Triple Crown winner Isinglass.
 His half-brother was 1908 juvenile champion Sir Martin.

-Sir Barton was known for being an ill-tempered horse, and it was said that the only human he didn't hate was his groom, Toots Thompson.
+Sir Barton was known for being a "grouchy" horse, and it was said that the only human he didn't hate was his groom, Toots Thompson.

 Racing career

 Early career

-Trained by former African American jockey Billy Walker, Sir Barton raced as part of John E. Madden's stable in the first four starts of his two-year-old season, but none of those starts demonstrated the same speed and talent the colt would show in his workouts.
+Trained by African American former jockey Billy Walker, Sir Barton raced as part of John E. Madden's stable in the first four starts of his two-year-old season, but none of those starts demonstrated the same speed and talent the colt would show in his workouts.
 In late August 1918, Madden sold the horse for a reported $10,000 to Canadian businessman and volunteer naval commander J. K. L. Ross.
 After some early success, Ross was growing his stable as part of his effort to commit more fully to racing.
 He owned farms in Vercheres, Quebec, where he established a breeding operation for his Canadian horses; and, in 1919, purchased Bolingbrook near Laurel, Maryland, for training and breeding his American stock.

 Ross placed Sir Barton in the hands of trainer H. Guy Bedwell.
 The colt made two more starts that year, finishing second in his last start, the 1918 Belmont Futurity.
 He contracted blood poisoning after a stablemate kicked him, opening a significant cut on his left hind leg.
 Bedwell personally nursed him through the illness, which sidelined Sir Barton for the rest of the year.